 The spiders emerge from their eggs, joining others of progressively larger size until the Mother crawls from a shadowy cave, revealing her impressively menacing scale.
 She’s certainly uneasy on the eye, with pale trunk-like legs, a bulging pustule-ridden abdomen, and a pendulous maw fraught with gnashing teeth.
 “We based the design on Ralph McQuarrie’s unused work from Star Wars: The Empire Strikes Back,” explains Jeremy Mesana, Animation Supervisor.
 “Our job was to turn up the creepy factor and ground the creature in realism.”

-Emily Luk, Senior Texture Artist, started with the shell of a white spider then layered on snow- and frost-like elements similar to the surrounding environment.
+Emily Luk, Senior Texture Artist, started with the shell of a white spider and then layered on snow- and frost-like elements similar to the surrounding environment.
 “I thought about the spiders’ need to mimic their surroundings for survival.
 I also added intricate veining and marble patterns and ensured the textures would show in lighting, all while staying true to Peyton’s (Reed, director) vision.”

 The creature and its offspring give chase, pursuing their prey through a maze of icy tunnels.
 For the Mother Spider’s movement, the animation department balanced sheer size with dexterity as the creature scales walls and smashes through obstacles.
 For the army of variously sized baby spiders, the team opted for a mix of hand-keyed animation and crowd simulation solutions.

-Mando and crew reach the crashed Razor Crest and ensconce themselves inside, but quickly realise they remain unsafe as the smaller spiders spill onto the ship and skitter up and over its glass cockpit.
+Mando and crew reach the crashed Razor Crest and ensconce themselves inside, but quickly realize they remain unsafe as the smaller spiders spill onto the ship and skitter up and over its glass cockpit.
 Image Engine created each of the scutting creatures, including the silhouettes witnessed through frosted glass.

 “The teeth were individually rigged so we could have them moving along with her throat dilations,” adds Jeremy.